 Ibiza Town

-Marina Botafoch
+Marina Botafoc

-San ANtonio
+San Antonio

 Another unmissable pitstop for that essential coffee break (or an awesome breakfast) is Melbourne Street Coffee in the heart of San Antonio.
 Expect delicious Lavazza coffee, awesome cappuccinos and a big Aussie-style welcome!
+Their cold brew coffee is particularly popular.

 Right in the centre of Santa Eulalia, Royalty is one of the town's oldest cafés.
 Its outdoor terrace is a popular hub for the many people who flock to this local institution.
 You can enjoy this place at any time of day, and of course, coffee is served all day long.

-Another contender if you are in Santa Eulalia is Capricho.
+Another contender, if you are in Santa Eulalia, is Capricho.
 Located on the beautiful Santa Eulalia promenade, it is ideal for sipping a brew while taking in the fine views of Santa Eulalia bay.

 San Carlos